dmbates/Wordlegames.jl/README.md

    3 │      2   1234  mince     1.0     1.0      🟩🟩🟩🟩🟩    242
 ```

-This mechanism allows for playing all possible games and accumulating some statistics.
+This mechanism allows for playing all of the 2315 possible games and accumulating some statistics.

 ```jl
 julia> nguesswordle = [length(playgame!(wordle, k).guesses) for k in axes(wordle.guesspool, 1)];